Tenzing94/Accelerated_Cpp_Book/Chapter_03/Exercise_3-4.md

         cout << "No words were entered.
 Program Terminated." << endl;
         return 1;
     }

-    else if (size_of_words == 1)
+    // if only 1 word was entered, then that word is both the longest and shortest string else if (size_of_words == 1)
     {
     	shortestString = longestString = words[0].size();